scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

 Mathematical formulation
 ~~~~~~~~~~~~~~~~~~~~~~~~

-:class:`NearMiss` uses the K-Nearest Neighbour algorithm to identify the samples of the
+:class:`NearMiss` uses the K-Nearest Neighbours algorithm to identify the samples of the
 target class(es) that are closer to the minority class, as well as the distance that
 separates them.

-Let *positive samples* be the samples belonging to the class to be under-sampled, and
+Let *positive samples* be the samples from the class to be under-sampled, and
 *negative sample* the samples from the minority class (i.e., the most
 under-represented class).